 - We did run into serious traffic leaving the park.
 Apparently, we decided to leave when everyone else was and exited via US 276 North.
 A single traffic light kept us in traffic for over 45 minutes.

 Sliding Rock made the perfect day trip from Asheville.
 My recommendation is to plan on spending a whole day to explore Pisgah National Forest.
 Visit Looking Glass Falls, hike a few trails and pack a tasty picnic or two.
 The park is beautiful with plenty of picnic areas located along the creek.
+North Carolina is full of great family getaways.
+Here are five-weekend getaways in North Carolina you don’t want to miss.

 Heading to Gatlinburg during your visit?
 Check out these unique spots that are not to be missed.